Poondi reservoir

-Poondi Reservoir or Sathyamoorthy reservoir is the reservoir across Kotralai River in Tiruvallur district of Tamil Nadu State.
-It acts as the important water source for Chennai city which is 60 km away.
+Sathyamoorthy Saagar, also known as Poondy Reservoir, is the reservoir constructed across Kotralai (alias) Kosasthalai River in Tiruvallur district of Tamil Nadu state in India.
+It acts as the important drinking water source for Chennai Municipal Corporation which is located 60 km away from the lake.

 History

 Poondi Reservoir (later named as Sathyamoorthy Sagar) was constructed in 1944 across the Kosathalaiyar River or Kotralai River in Thiruvallur district with a capacity of 2573 Mcft and placed in service for intercepting and storing Kosathalaiyar River water.
 Surplus water flows down the river which is again intercepted by Tamaraipakkam Anicut and diverted to Sholavaram Lake and Puzhal lake.
 A lined canal known as Poondi Canal was later constructed in 1972 to convey water from Poondi Reservoir to Sholavaram Lake.
 This reservoir was constructed at the cost of ₹ 6.5 million.
-Satyamurti who is remembered today as the political mentor of Kumaraswami Kamaraj, who was the Chief Minister of the State between 1954 and 1963.
+S. Satyamurti is remembered today as the political mentor of Kumaraswami Kamaraj, who was the Chief Minister of the State between 1954 and 1963.
 Because of his strong devotion to Satyamurti, Kamaraj got the Poondi reservoir named after Satyamurti.

 The original complex of Oondreswarar Temple is believed to have been built by Cholas, while the present masonry structure was built during the 16th century.
 The temple was moved to the current location in 1942 to ease the construction of the reservoir.
 The reservoir has a garden is a popular picnic spot in the region.